Kazuya Kondo

-Kazuya Kondo is a Japanese politician who is a member of the House of Representatives of Japan.
+Kazuya Kondo (born 12 December 1973) is a Japanese politician who is a member of the House of Representatives of Japan.

 Biography

 He studied economics at the University of Tokyo.

 In 2009 he was elected to the House of Representatives as member of the Democratic Party of Japan, but lost his seat in 2012, and lost again in 2014.
 He was elected in the 2017 Japanese general election and re-elected in 2021 as a member of the Constitutional Democratic Party of Japan.